 You had a root canal done yesterday.
-While your smile looks better, your mouth is still pretty painful.
+While the treatment went smoothly, your mouth is still pretty painful.
 You’d like to start your morning with a cup of coffee, but then you hesitate.
-Is coffee the best drink to consume after a dental procedure like a root canal?
+Is coffee the best drink to consume after a root canal procedure like a root canal?

 You should not drink hot coffee and other warm beverages after a root canal.
 The heat of the coffee could interrupt gum tissue regeneration, making the root canal less successful.
 You can usually sip lukewarm or iced coffee though.

 Ahead, we’ll talk in more detail about why hot coffee isn’t allowed after a root canal as well as which other foods and beverages you should avoid.
 We’ll also discuss when you can finally drink a steaming cup of coffee again, so make sure you keep reading!